Armored Core (video game): Release

-Armored Core was initially released in Japan for the Sony PlayStation on July 10, 1997.
+Armored Core was initially released in Japan for the PlayStation on July 10, 1997.
 FromSoftware partnered with Sony Computer Entertainment and released a North American version on October 25 the same year, while a European version was released on June 1, 1998.

 As a part of Sony's PSone Classics banner, Armored Core was re-released in Japan for the PlayStation 3 (and later the PlayStation Vita) on July 26, 2007.
 In North America, the game was re-released on March 24, 2015 for the PlayStation 3, PlayStation Portable, and PlayStation Vita.

 Armored Core became a title for the Japanese release of the PlayStation Classic on December 3, 2018.
-The game has not been released on PlayStation Classic consoles in other regions.
+On March 18, 2025, Armored Core was released on the PlayStation Store for PlayStation 4 and PlayStation 5, included with a PS Plus Premium subscription.

 Reception

 Reviewers praised the gameplay of Armored Core, highlighting the depth of customization options afforded to the player.
 Game Revolution's Nebojsa Radakovic wrote, "A ballpark figure for possible combinations is in the very high millions," and added, "The variety of weapons is also a definite plus."
 GameSpot's Joe Fielder similarly praised the depth of options available, stating, "Almost as charming as the gameplay are the upgradable options for the mech".
 Kraig Kujawa of Electronic Gaming Monthly felt the amount of customization was the best aspect of the game.
 GamePro attested that "robot mechanics will have a great time shopping through the detailed onscreen catalogs and fine-tuning their killing machines."

 The local multiplayer was positively received, with Radakovic calling it "a sure-fire recipe for intense death matches for the fate of the universe."
 Adam Douglas from IGN agreed, referring to the multiplayer as "The real meat of the game".
 Next Generation noted the immense size and great variety of the multiplayer arenas.

 A common complaint from reviewers was that the speed of turning is too slow.
 IGN, Next Generation, and GamePro all commented on this, with Douglas describing it as his "only complaint".

 Radakovic praised the graphics, writing they were "excellent with a high attention to detail."
 AllGame's Shawn Sackenheim agreed with this, describing, "Crisp texture maps with little pixelation and distortion carry visuals to a new level."
 Next Generation had a different outlook, stating, "while crisp, [they] do lean a little to the bland side".
 Fielder wrote, "Its graphics ... are fitting and workable."